-The other assets are invested in a range of self-select funds, the largest allocation being c4% (£49m).
-The Trustee has not collected metrics for these other assets as it did not feel it was proportionate to do so.
+The Trustee has not collected metrics for the funds that do not have at least £100m or 10% of DC assets, as they did not feel it was proportionate to do so.
 This is in line with the guidance issued by the Department for Work and Pensions on including data for "popular arrangements".

 The metrics on the following slide are reported at the underlying fund level, details of which are provided under the table opposite.
-We were unable to attain data for the funds in the default strategy that only hold sovereign bonds.